Sec 1 Math Tuition.

 Algebra fluency Sec 2 will assume you know

 Sec 2 builds quadratics, simultaneous equations and Pythagoras directly on top of Sec 1 algebra.
-We drill expansion, substitution and equation-solving until they're automatic — so next year doesn't crash on the foundation.
+We drill expansion, substitution and equation-solving until they're automatic — so next year's topics land on a foundation that holds.

 02